 The Spanish-American War only lasted for three months and less than a dozen Americans became prisoners of war.
 These POWs were exchanged in about six weeks.
 By contrast, United States soldiers captured approximately 150,000 prisoners.

 During U. S involvement in World War I (1917 and 1918), approximately 4,120 Americans were held as prisoners of war and there were 147 confirmed deaths.
 Rules for the fair treatment of POWs had been set in place some years earlier.
 Still, each prisoner of war had to face days without enough to eat or without adequate clothing.
 There was also the uncertainty of tomorrow and the loss of freedom.

 World War II

-In the Pacific Theater, nearly 30,000 Americans were interned by the japanese.
+In the Pacific Theater, nearly 30,000 Americans were imprisoned by the Japanese.
 Most of these men and women were captured after the fall of the Philippines and suffered some of the highest death rates in American history at nearly 40 percent.
-Prisoners of war suffered a brutal captivity and many were crowded into "hell ships" bound for japan.
+Prisoners of war suffered a brutal captivity and many were crowded into "hell ships" bound for Japan.
 Often times, the unmarked ships were torpedoed by submarines.
-Those POWs who survived internment in the Philippines and the hell ships were forced to work in mines and other locations in japan.
+Those POWs who survived imprisonment in the Philippines and the hell ships were forced to work in mines and other locations in Japan.
 Most worked seven days a week with minimal food.

 Treatment of American prisoners of war during the Korean War rivaled that of prisoners in the hands of the Japanese during World War II.
 American captors did not abide by the Geneva Convention.
-More than 7,100 Americans were captured and interned and just over 2,700 are known to have died while interned.
+More than 7,100 Americans were captured and imprisoned and just over 2,700 are known to have died while imprisoned.

 There were 8,177 Americans classified as missing-in-action (MIA).
 The United States in February 1954 declared them presumed dead.